 Ref.
-Action During the Year 1 (1 Oct 2020 - 30 Sep 2021) Key Focus in Year 2 & 3 (1 Oct 2021 - 31 March 2023) Responsible Officers achieved for our residents Borough Council about possible collaboration opportunities.
-Following a series of discussions and the adoption of a shared vision statement, Waverley worked closely with Guildford BC to take forward plans for a single Joint Chief Executive.
-A Joint Appointments Committee comprised of the Leaders of both Councils and further councillor representatives from both Councils was established to receive independent HR advice from the Council's appointed advisors and to oversee the process. implementation of necessary governance arrangements relating to the collaboration.
+Action During the Year 1 (1 Oct 2020 - 30 Sep 2021) Key Focus in Year 2 & 3 (1 Oct 2021 - 31 March 2023) Responsible Officers Councils was established to receive independent HR advice from the Council's appointed advisors and to oversee the process.
 9.4 In order to meet changing circumstances we will embrace new ways of working whilst maintaining standards, improving public participation and caring for our staff.
 We have introduced agile working for the majority of our officers.
-We have embraced using technology (eg video conferencing and Yammer) to deliver more efficient and effective ways of meeting each other.
+We have embraced using technology (e.g., video conferencing and Yammer) to deliver more efficient and effective ways of meeting each other.
 We have carried out an extensive wellbeing programme with a number of initiatives for our officers and councillors to support them during the pandemic.
 We have "spring cleaned" and revamped The Burys space to enable a focus on collaboration when in The Burys.
 We have also completed an office move to release space in the building, and to support the Burys Development Project by testing the smaller footprint proof of concept.
 Focus on wellbeing initiatives that support leading through change, managing and prioritising demand and positive hybrid interactions.
 Embed and review hybrid working practices.
-Focus on performance management and leadership development HR Manager (SK), Business Transformation Manager(WC), Corporate Policy Manager (LN)
+Focus on performance management and leadership development HR Manager (SK), Business Transformation Manager (WC), Corporate Policy Manager (LN)